 3 class hours, 3 credits.
 Practice in report writing, research and conference techniques.
 Reading and discussion of material on the influence of technology on modern civilization.
-Prerequisite: ENGL 102 or ENGL 103.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.
 [Fall and Spring]